duzun/hQuery.php/README.md

 use duzun\hQuery;

-// Set the cache path - must be a writable folder hQuery::$cache_path = "/path/to/cache";
+// Set the cache path - must be a writable folder
+// If not set, hQuery::fromURL() whould make a new request on each call hQuery::$cache_path = "/path/to/cache";

+// Time to keed request data in cache, seconds
+// A value of 0 disables cahce hQuery::$cache_expires = 3600; // default one hour
 ```

 ### Load HTML from a file